 Unless the context indicates otherwise, all information in this prospectus assumes no exercise by the underwriters of their option to purchase additional ADSs.
-Unless otherwise noted, all translations from Renminbi to U.S. dollars and from U.S. dollars to Renminbi in this prospectus are made at a rate of RMB6.9618 to US\$1.00, the exchange rate in effect as of December 31, 2019 as set forth in the H.10 statistical release of The Board of Governors of the Federal Reserve System.
+Unless otherwise noted, all translations from Renminbi to U.S. dollars and from U.S. dollars to Renminbi in this prospectus are made at a rate of RMB7.0808 to US\$1.00, the exchange rate in effect as of March 31, 2020 as set forth in the H.10 statistical release of The Board of Governors of the Federal Reserve System.
 We make no representation that any Renminbi or U.S. dollar amounts could have been, or could be, converted into U.S. dollars or Renminbi, as the case may be, at any particular rate, or at all.

-The Offering

-Offering price

-We expect that the initial public offering price will be between US\$ and US\$ per ADS.

-ADSs offered by us

-ADSs (or $\,$ ADSs if the underwriters exercise their option to purchase additional ADSs in full).

-[ADSs offered by the selling shareholders

-ADSs (or ADSs if the underwriters exercise their option to purchase additional ADSs in full).]

-ADSs outstanding immediately after this offering

-$ADSs \ (or \qquad ADSs \ if the underwriters exercise their option to purchase additional ADSs in full)$ ordinary shares (or ordinary shares if the underwriters exercise their option to purchase additional ADSs in full), assuming the conversion of all outstanding preferred shares into ordinary shares immediately upon the completion of this offering, and excluding shares issuable upon full vesting and/or exercise of the options and restricted share units granted and outstanding as of the date of this prospectus.
+The Offering Offering price We expect that the initial public offering price will be between US\$ and US\$ per ADS.
+ADSs offered by us ADSs (or ADSs if the underwriters exercise their option to purchase additional ADSs in full).
+ADSs outstanding immediately after this offering ADSs (or ADSs if the underwriters exercise their option to purchase additional ADSs in full).
+Ordinary shares issued and outstanding immediately after this offering ordinary shares (or ordinary shares if the underwriters exercise their option to purchase additional ADSs in full), assuming the conversion of all outstanding preferred shares into ordinary shares immediately upon the completion of this offering, and excluding shares issuable upon full vesting and/or exercise of the options and restricted share units granted and outstanding as of the date of this prospectus.
+The ADSs Each ADS represents ordinary shares, par value US\$0.0001 per share.

-Ordinary shares issued and outstanding immediately after this offering

-The ADSs

-Each ADS represents ordinary shares, par value US\$0.0001 per share.

 The depositary will hold ordinary shares underlying your ADSs.
 You will have rights as provided in the deposit agreement among us, the depositary and holders and beneficial owners of ADSs from time to time.
 We do not expect to pay dividends in the foreseeable future.
 If, however, we declare dividends on our ordinary shares, the depositary will pay you the cash dividends and other distributions it receives on our ordinary shares after deducting its fees and expenses in accordance with the terms set forth in the deposit agreement.
 You may surrender your ADSs to the depositary in exchange for ordinary shares.
 The depositary will charge you fees for any exchange.
 We may amend or terminate the deposit agreement without your consent.
 If you continue to hold your ADSs after an amendment to the deposit agreement, you agree to be bound by the deposit agreement as amended.
+To better understand the terms of the ADSs, you should carefully read the "Description of American Depositary Shares" section of this prospectus.
+You should also read the deposit agreement, which is filed as an exhibit to the registration statement that includes this prospectus.